How To Advocate For Yourself At Work With Professionalism And Respect

 • You may need to self-advocate to obtain a raise or equal pay.

 • Unfortunately, workplace bullying is a relatively common concern among adults.
 Statistics indicate that 30% of workers have experienced bullying directly, and the number is even higher for some populations, such as those who work remotely.
-You may need to self-advocate by bringing information about what's happening to your boss or another appropriate party, such as someone in your human resources department.
+If you are experiencing workplace bullying, you may need to self-advocate by bringing information about what's happening to your boss or another appropriate party, such as someone in your human resources department.

-• You may have a scheduling need to self-advocate for.
+• You may have a scheduling need.
 For example, if you work in retail, your employer may frequently schedule you to close late at night and open early the following day, which could be something you want or need to change for your health and well-being.

 Of course, these aren't the only circumstances in which self-advocacy may be necessary, and tips for self-advocacy can also apply to other workplace issues or needs.

 Self-advocacy isn't selfish or unprofessional.
-When someone entertains the idea of asking for a need to be met, it's common to worry that they will be rejected.
-However, it can help to reframe this as an opportunity to gain something instead of viewing the potential for rejection alone.
-With that said, here are five tips on how to advocate for yourself at work professionally and respectfully:
+When someone considers asking for a need to be met, it's common to worry that they will be rejected.
+It can help to reframe self-advocacy as an opportunity for gain.
+Here are five tips on how to advocate for yourself at work professionally and respectfully:

 First and foremost, be aware that, in many cases, your employer will only know what you need if you communicate it.
 They're unlikely to initiate conversations surrounding subjects like a pay raise or a specific schedule change unless you do.
 Identify your particular needs and think about the conditions under which you are unwilling to compromise.

-Acknowledge the ways that getting your needs met will benefit your employer
+Highlight the ways that meeting your needs will benefit your employer

 Plan your approach

-It can be helpful to enter this conversation with a basic idea of what you will say, at the very least.
-The most compelling way to approach self-advocacy at work is to use language that reveals that you're aware of your company's needs, are dedicated to your work, and are willing to collaborate.
-It shows that you want to work with your company, organization, and superiors to address both the needs of the workplace and your own needs.
+It can be helpful to enter this conversation with a basic idea of what you will say.
+The most compelling way to approach self-advocacy at work is to use language that demonstrates you're aware of your company's needs, you are dedicated to your work, and you are willing to collaborate.
+Advocating for yourself in this way shows that you want to work with your company, organization, and superiors to address both your needs and the needs of the workplace.

-If applicable, find sources and information to back yourself up
+Find sources and information to back yourself up on how to advocate for yourself at work

-Depending on the specific ask you to make when you self-advocate, what this looks like may vary substantially.
-Suppose you seek accommodation for a disability, for example.
-In that case, it may include legal information.
-If you ask for a raise, it may consist of information about other higher-pay offers you've gotten, the amount that others with your position and level of experience make, etc.
+Depending on the specific ask you make when you self-advocate, this strategy may vary substantially.
+For example, if you are seeking accommodation for a disability, you may want to include legal information.
+If you ask for a raise, you may share information about other higher-pay offers you've gotten, the salary amount that others with your position and level of experience make, etc.

 Gratitude and confidence both matter when it comes to advocating for yourself.
 Understand the value you bring to your workplace.
 Be aware of your strengths and what you bring to the table.
-Feel free to acknowledge any potential areas of improvement you might have either.
-It can help to make a list of workplace accomplishments for yourself to raise awareness of those accomplishments to your employer and let them know that this will only further boost what you can do.
-Thank your employer for taking the time to speak with you and walk into the meeting with the confidence that this is what you need and deserve.
+Feel free to acknowledge any potential areas of improvement you might have as well.
+It can help to make a list of what you have accomplished at work to demonstrate your effectiveness to your employer.
+Don’t forget to thank your employer for taking the time to speak with you.

 What if my workplace can't meet my needs?